-Agency Administrators will include direction and expectations in their delegation of authority letter provided to the incident commander if a fire has potential or already includes any avoidance area as identified through the Environmental Impact Statement and Consultation.
-Any initial briefing with the incident commander should identify areas of potential safety concern that could be compromised if fire reaches them and would have a direct cause to public or firefighter safety.
+Agency Administrators will include direction and expectations in their delegation of authority letter provided to the Incident Commander if a fire has potential or already includes any avoidance area as identified through the EIS/ROD and Consultation.
+Any initial briefing with the IC should identify areas of potential safety concern that could be compromised if fire reaches them and would have a direct cause to public or firefighter safety.
 In these cases where they overlap or are within a mapped avoidance area the exception to apply retardant may be invoked.